• Skip to primary navigation

 We made this vegan coleslaw dressing with a base of really good quality olive oil, mixed with apple cider vinegar, maple syrup, dijon mustard, garlic and seasoning.
 It's the perfect balance of flavours and a really simple but flavour packed dressing.

 This is such a versatile side dish, it goes with almost anything.
-We like making it for burger nights and serving it with our Cajun Chicken Burgers.
+We like making it for burger nights and serving it with our Cajun Chicken Burgers or Pork and Apple Burgers.
 It is quite a cooling side, so it goes well with Slow Cooker Jerk Chicken too.

 Chicken and coleslaw is always a good match, so why not try it with our Lemon Rosemary Chicken.